Hands-on Gear Review

 Best Uses: Hot weather hiking, canyoneering, casual wear.

-The Merrell Moab Ventilator is a minimalist shoe that we found to be comfortable and cool on the foot, but brought little to the table that made our testers say "Wow."
+The Merrell Moab Ventilator is a non-waterproof, minimalist shoe that we found to be comfortable and cool on the foot, but brought little to the table that made our testers say "Wow."
 This model delivers good traction in dry terrain, but poor foot support and durability.
 That said, its weight is outstanding.
 At 2.11 lbs, it's the lightest shoe we tested, and popular for long-distance backpacking.
 The combination of traction, comfort, and class leading weight appeals to many hikers.

 Compare top rated competitors side-by-side >